Forexlive.com Independent Review Trading.com

-While there is a disclaimer that says 74.32% of retail investors lose money trading here, we do love the no requote policy and the statistic of 99.35% of all trades being executed in under a second.
-And of course the MetaTrader 5 platform is an excellent way to analyze charts and place trades.
+While there is a disclaimer revealing the percentage of retail investors that lose money trading here, we do love the no requote policy and the statistic of 99.35% of all trades being executed in under a second.
+And of course, the MetaTrader 5 platform is an excellent way to analyze charts and place trades.
 Everything we tried in our initial tests went smoothly, which is no less than we expected from a brand operated by a world-class broker.

 Trading.com Regulations & Licenses

 Trading.com is part of a large family of companies in the XM Group.
 The XM Group comprises Trading Point of Financial Instruments Ltd., which is regulated by the Cyprus Securities and Exchange Commission (CySEC 120/10), Trading Point of Financial Instruments Pty Ltd., which is licensed by the Australian Securities and Investments Commission (ASIC443670) and Trading Point of Financial Instruments UK Ltd., a company authorized by the UK's Financial Conduct Authority (FCA705428).
 The XM family also includes XM Global and XMTrading, which are registered offshore.

 Of course the relevant part is that Trading Point of Financial Instruments UK Ltd., which operates Trading.com, is authorized and regulated by the Financial Conduct Authority (FCA) in the U.K. (FCA705428).